wisemen-digital/flutter-onboarding-codelab/pages/3_login.md

 Make sure to commit these changes.

 ### 3.6 Login screen
 First off you will need our custom platform appbar widget.
-In your terminal, run: `mason make wise_nav_bar`.
+In your terminal, run: `flutter pub add wise_nav_bar`.

 Now you are going to add the login button to the login screen.
 Open the `login_screen.dart` file and add the just created button to the screen on the correct place. use `PlatformAppBar.text()` and add a title and background color according to the design.
 The title should be 'Login' and 'Inloggen' for the Dutch version.
 We achieve this by localizing the string.